-13.3.10 Interpolate a field to a series of points: interppoints module
+10.2.5 Interpolating a field to a series of points

-You can interpolate one field to a series of given points using the following command:
+You can interpolate one field to a series of point given in using the following command:

 '''

-FieldConvert -m interppoints:fromxml=file1.xml:fromfld=file1.fld \ file2.pts file2.dat
+FieldConvert -m interppoints:fromxml=from.xml:file1.xml=file1.fld \ file2.pts file2.dat

 '''

-This command will interpolate the field defined by file1.xml and file1.fld to the points defined in file2.pts and output it to file2.dat.
+This command will interpolate the field defined by file1.xml and file1.fld to the points defined in file2.xml and output it to file2.dat.
 The fromxml and fromfld must be specified in this module.
-The format of the file file2.pts is of the same form as for the interppoint datatofld module:
+The format of the file file2.pts is of the form